Brands; Deccan Herald; Prajavani; Sudha; Mayura

 Mayura

-Mayura has left a unique footprint in Kannada journalism.
-Both a popular and serious literary magazine, Mayura publishes a variety of quality stories across genres such as detective, scientific and secular stories.
-Stories are translated from Telugu, Tamil, Malayalam, Hindi, Marathi, English and other languages to increase the variety offered in the magazine.
-Kannada’s great writers like P Lankesh, K P Poornachandra Tejaswi, Goruru Ramaswamy Iyengar, Anupama Niranjana, M K Indira, Jayanth Kaikini, Besagarahalli Ramanna, T K Ramrao, Fakir Mohammad Katpadi, Bolwar Mahammad Kunhi, Veerabhadrappa, Baraguru Ramachandrappa, Beechi, Nagathihalli Chandrashekhar, M H Nayak Baada, Na D'Souza, Gopalakrishna Pai and others have written for Mayura.
+Mayura has left a unique footprint in Kannada journalism, standing out as both a popular and serious literary magazine.
+It publishes a variety of quality stories across genres such as detective, scientific, and secular tales.
+To enhance its content variety, stories are translated from Telugu, Tamil, Malayalam, Hindi, Marathi, English, and other languages.
+Mayura has featured works from Kannada’s great writers, including P Lankesh, K P Poornachandra Tejaswi, Goruru Ramaswamy Iyengar, Anupama Niranjana, M K Indira, Jayanth Kaikini, Besagarahalli Ramanna, T K Ramrao, Fakir Mohammad Katpadi, Bolwar Mahammad Kunhi, Veerabhadrappa, Baraguru Ramachandrappa, Beechi, Nagathihalli Chandrashekhar, M H Nayak Baada, Na D'Souza, Gopalakrishna Pai, and others.

 www.mayuraezine.com